Valentine's Day: Bangladesh

-Valentine's Day was first celebrated in Bangladesh by Shafik Rehman, a journalist and editor of the newspaper Jaijaidin, in 1993.
+Valentine's Day was first publicly celebrated in Bangladesh by Shafik Rehman, a journalist and editor of the newspaper Jaijaidin, in 1993.
 He was acquainted with Western culture from studying in London.
-He highlighted Valentine's Day to the Bangladeshi people through Jaijaidin.
-Rehman is called the "father of Valentine's Day in Bangladesh".
-On this day, people in various types of relationship, including lovers, friends, husbands and wives, mothers and children, students and teachers, express their love for each other with flowers, chocolates, cards and other gifts.
-On this day, various parks and recreation centers of the country are full of people of love.
-No public holiday, however, is declared on this day in Bangladesh.
+He highlighted Valentine's Day to the Bangladeshi people through Jaijaidin, due to which he is called the "father of Valentine's Day in Bangladesh".
+On this day, people in various types of relationship, including lovers, friends, couples, parents and children, students and teachers, express their love for each other with flowers, chocolates, cards and other gifts.
+Various parks and recreation centers of the country are full of people.
+Some in Bangladesh, however, feel that celebrating this day is not acceptable from a cultural and Islamic point of view.
+No public holiday is declared on this day in Bangladesh.

-Some in Bangladesh feel that celebrating this day is not acceptable from a cultural and Islamic point of view.
-Before the celebration of Valentine's Day, February 14 was celebrated as the anti-authoritarian day in Bangladesh.
-However, that day has been disregarded by people to celebrate Valentine's Day.
+Before the widespread celebration of Valentine's Day, February 14 was celebrated as the "Authoritarianism Resistance Day" in Bangladesh.
+However, that day has been largely disregarded due to the popularity of Valentine's Day.